 Day 04: Thimphu – Punakha (75 km, 2.5 hours):-After breakfast set off for the Painting school, Traditional Medical Institute and the National Library of Thimphu.
 Drive to Punakha after lunch via Dochula Pass.
 Arrive at the hotel.
 Take the evening tour to Punakha Dzong, Khamsum Yulley and the Namgyal Chorten.
 Overnight stay at the hotel.

 Day 05: Punakha – Wangdue Phodrang – Gangtey (70km, 3 hours):-After breakfast, drive via Wangdue Phodrang to Gangtey.
 Visit the local markets and the Wangdue Dzong.
 On the way to Gangtey, you find the dense forests.
 Spend the evening walking around Gangtey village and Gangtey Gompa.
 Overnight stay at Guesthouse.

 Day 07: Bumthang (68km, 3 hours):-Post breakfast, leave for Trongsa Dzong and Ta Dzong.
-Later in afternoon head for Bumthang.
-Overnight stay at hotel.
+Later in the afternoon head for Bumthang.
+Overnight stay at the hotel.

 Day 11: Paro (Departure):-After breakfast, Airport transfer for your destination.

 Day 01: Arrival at Paro:-Once you arrive at Paro airport, our representative will meet you and assist you in your hotel at Thimphu.
 Thimpu is the capital of Bhutan.
 Relax for the day and overnight halt in the hotel.